korayozkal/korayozkal.github.io/_posts/2020-04-26-why_do_i_want_to_be_a_software_engineer.markdown

 ![](https://media0.giphy.com/media/cO2GMlSmqEhWko77KU/200.webp?cid=ecf05e47bb68c7a5da798c44443650b78001a725540722c8&rid=200.webphttp://)

 Working together with top tech companies, I’ve been on the fringes of the tech world and programming but never really in it.
 But I was always passionate about it since my childhood.
 There are certain accomplishments that are implemented in one’s mind.
 Like the first time successfully playing a Nirvana or Queen song.
-Your first successful three point attempt or the first time you open a source code on  Netscape, manipulate things, and able to download an mp3 which was intended to stream when you enter a website…
+Your first successful three point attempt or the first time you open a source code on  Netscape, manipulate things, and download a song which was intended for only streaming …

 Sometimes your passion never goes away.
 That’s why when  you are asked to build a single page registration form,   you find yourself  learning HTML in 36 hours from scratch and  end up  building a full   website!